FAQ

 Free and confidential counselling is available for all students and staff, from Liz Moriarty and Associates, located at 10 Eleanor Street, Mount Gambier.
 To phone for an appointment, please call (08) 8723 1999.
 Please be ready to provide your staff or student identification number to the counselling service.

-People who have been subjected to sexual assault or sexual harassment can experience a range of effects which can have an impact on their studies.
+People who have been subjected to sexual harm can experience a range of effects which can have an impact on their studies.
 The university may be able to help you by getting extensions on assignments, extra time in exams or deferred exams.
 You should contact UniSA Counselling Service to make an appointment as soon as possible to discuss your options and to seek emotional support.

 Support is always available and we encourage you to make use of the free and confidential services both at UniSA or, if you prefer, outside of the University: